T. A. Barron: Writer

 According to Booklist, his books are "completely magical" and "will enchant readers."
 The New York Times has called his work "august" and "compelling".
 Fellow author Isabel Allende has said his writing is "brilliant—a real gift"; similarly, author Madeleine L'Engle called his stories "a crescendo of miracles."
 Fellow writer Terry Tempest Williams has hailed him as the creator of "environmental fables for our time."
 Robert Coles, M.D. has praised his work by saying, "Here is so much grace."
 And writer Lloyd Alexander called his books "an intense and profoundly spiritual adventure."

 His podcast, Magic and Mountains: The T. A. Barron Podcast, illuminates the magic of Merlin, the wonders and challenges of nature, the experience of creative writing, the inspiration of young heroes, and the invitation to everyone to see your life as a story.

 Adaptations

 Disney film studios is currently developing a film adaptation of The Merlin Saga.
 In November 2015, Philippa Boyens was hired to write the script.
-On January 4, 2018, it was reported that Ridley Scott was in talks about directing it.
-On October 15, 2021, it was announced that Michael Matthews will direct it.
-As of October 28, 2021, Gil Netter was set as the movie's producer.
+Ridley Scott was in talks about directing it in 2018.
+By October 2021, Michael Matthews was attached to direct it, and Gil Netter was set as the film's producer.